-Lent Rise School is a welcoming, caring community where we encourage all our children to Learn, Reach and Shine.
+Lent Rise School is a welcoming, caring community where we encourage all of our children to Learn Reach and Shine.

-At Lent Rise School, we are committed to providing a holistic approach to education, which aims to support the academic, cultural, personal and social development of all our pupils.
-Relationships and Sex Education is not statutory at primary but is recommended by the DfE.
-We teach Relationships and Sex Education as part of our Relationships Education within the planned PSHRE curriculum.
+At Lent Rise School we are committed to providing a holistic approach to education which aims to support the academic, cultural, personal and social development of all our pupils.
+Sex Education is not statutory at primary, but recommended by the DfE.
+We teach Sex Education as part of our Relationships Education within the planned PSHE curriculum.

-Aims of the Relationships and Sex Education Policy
+2. Aims of the Sex Education policy

-All primary schools offering Relationships and Sex Education are required to define any sex education they choose to teach other than that covered in the science curriculum, outline the subject content, how it will be taught and who is responsible for teaching it and state the parental/carers right to withdraw from non-statutory relationships and sex education lessons and the protocols established by the school to facilitate this.

-Schools are also required to consult with parents with regards to the policy and to work with parents, offering support in talking to their children about Relationships and Sex Education and how to link this to what is being taught in school.
-It is the statutory responsibility of the governing body to ensure the school has a compliant and up to date Relationships and Sex Education Policy.
+All primary schools offering Sex Education are required to define any sex education they choose to teach other than that covered in the science curriculum, outline the subject content, how it will be taught and who is responsible for teaching it, and state the parental / carers right to withdraw from non-statutory sex education lessons and the protocols established by the school to facilitate this.
+Schools are also required to consult with parents with regards to the policy and to work with parents, offering support in talking to their children about sex education and how to link this to what is being taught in school.
+It is the statutory responsibility of the governing body to ensure the school has a compliant and up to date Sex Education Policy.